trilemma-dev/SwiftAuthorizationSample/README.md

 processes needs access to this information.
 For example, at build time the app needs to know the identifier for the helper tool in order to generate its `SMPrivilegedExecutables` entry.

-#### 4. Helper Tool Filename
+#### 4. Helper Tool Executable
-If you configured the build variables to match the sample, then what you specified as the value for the key `HELPER_TOOL_BUNDLE_IDENTIFIER` will be used as the filename for the helper tool.
+The helper tool in this sample is configured to be a Command Line Tool.
+This will result in a single executable file being built by Xcode (unlike an application which produces a bundle directory).

 #### 5 & 7.
 Embedded launchd and Info Property Lists
 In the root of the helper tool directory create a Info property list file with a